erickboyzo/brewski-buddy/README.md

 # Brewski Buddy
-App can be live here
+Live App can be found here:
 https://brewski-buddy.netlify.com

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).